 Editor's note: This article was originally published on Nov.
 1, 2017.
-Details have been updated by food reporter Ellice Lueders this year.
+Dates and phone numbers for locations selling pan de muerto have been updated in 2023.

 Every October for the past 30-plus years, a trio of bakers has stood around a table in the back of Tucson's La Estrella Bakery and made pan de muerto with their hands.
 They mix flour with sugar, cinnamon, salt and yeast to make a basic pan dulce sweet bread, with a little added citrus, whatever they have on hand at the time.